spiffe/helm-charts/project/conventions.md

 ### Camel Case for created elements.
 Elements that refer to components that the project has created should exclusively use camel case, with a the first word being lower case.
-To illustrate, a "card sort order" path element would read "cardsharper".
+To illustrate, a "card sort order" path element would read "cardSortOrder".

 ### Acronyms and Minimalists